 One such provision of Washington law is the requirement that a plaintiff includes a certificate of merit with any claim alleging medical providers failed to provide the standard of care.
 A qualified expert must sign the certificate of merit.
 It must also state that, based on available information, the defendant probably didn’t provide the patient with the standard of care.

-Boohoff Law regularly works with experts in the medical field who have the credentials and experience to issue a certificate of merit that will stand up to scrutiny by Washington courts and defense attorneys.
+Boohoff Law regularly works with medical experts who have the credentials and experience to issue a certificate of merit that will stand up to scrutiny by Washington courts and defense attorneys.

 Medical malpractice claims in Washington are also subject to mandatory mediation, which is a form of non-binding alternative dispute resolution.
 In mediation, a mediator attempts to resolve a matter through agreement, rather than a trial.